SoFia2401/gubmes-health-data-analytics/Training/Libraries.md

 ```

+### Task 3

-### Create a DataFrame using the Pandas library.
+Create a DataFrame using the Pandas library.
 Your DataFrame should represent the table shown below:

 [Patient_table.pdf](https://github.com/SoFia2401/gubmes-health-data-analytics/files/7404366/Patient_table.pdf)